cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic-call-dynamicgo.md

 &emsp;&emsp;- `WithCustomDynamicgoConvOpts(opts conv.Options)`: customized dynamicgo conv options for json/http generic call

 - Option only for http generic call
-  In kitex original http generic call (data format: json), the type of resp body is map[string]interface{}, which is stored in `HTTPResponse.Body`.
-However, in the http generic call (data format: json) with dynamicgo, **the type of resp body will be json byte slice,** which is stored in `HTTPResponse.RawBody`.
+  In Kitex original http generic call (data format: json), the type of resp body is map[string]interface{}, which is stored in `HTTPResponse.Body`.
+However, in the http generic call (data format: json) with dynamicgo, **the type of resp body will be json byte slice**, which is stored in `HTTPResponse.RawBody`.
   We provide a function `UseRawBodyForHTTPResp(enable bool)` so that you can choose according to your preference of response type.

 ## Break changes